On Lattice Constructions D and D' from q-ary Linear Codes

 This paper is organized as follows.
 Concepts and preliminary results are presented in Section 2.
-In Section 3, it is pointed out some known properties of Constructions D and D' and by the association of Construction D' with Construction A (Corollary \ref{teomatrizgeradoraD'}), expressions for a generator matrix (Corollary \ref{cormatrizgeradoraD'} and Theorem \ref{TeoGeneralizaZhou}), volume (Corollaries \ref{CorVolumeDlinhaviaA}, \ref{volviaConstA}) and minimum distance (Corollary \ref{cormindistance}) of this construction are derived.
-In Section 4, we obtain an upper bound for the volume of the lattices obtained by Constructions D and D' (Theorem \ref{num_max_pontos}, \ref{num_max_pontosDlinha}) and discuss specific situations when it can be achieved (Theorem \ref{T2} and Corollaries \ref{CorCardCLIAb2} and \ref{ConstDlinhaLI}, \ref{CorVolumeDlinhaCondTeorema}).
-Also, it is characterized the $L_{\mathrm{P}}$-minimum distance and coding gain of lattices obtained via these constructions when the chain is closed under the zero-one addition by using the minimum distance of the nested codes or their duals (Theorem \ref{TeoDistLpDbarra}, Corollaries \ref{cordistLpConstD}, \ref{distLpDlinhaigualdade}, \ref{PropCodinggain}).
+In Section 3, it is pointed out some known properties of Constructions D and D' and by the association of Construction D' with Construction A (Corollary \ref{teomatrizgeradoraD'}), expressions for a generator matrix (Corollary \ref{cormatrizgeradoraD'} and Corollary \ref{CorGeneralizaZhou}), volume (Corollary \ref{CorVolumeDlinhaviaA} and Remark \ref{volviaConstA}) and minimum distance (Corollary \ref{cormindistance}) of this construction are derived.
+In Section 4, we obtain a lower and an upper bound, respectively, for the volume of the lattices obtained by Constructions D and D' (Theorem \ref{num_max_pontos}, \ref{num_max_pontosDlinha}) and discuss specific conditions such that they can be achieved (Theorem \ref{T2} and Corollaries \ref{ConstDlinhaLI} and \ref{CorVolumeDlinhaCondTeorema}).
+Also, it is characterized by the $L_{\mathrm{P}}$-minimum distance and coding gain of lattices obtained via these constructions under certain conditions by using the minimum distance of the nested codes or their duals (Theorems \ref{TeoDistLpDbarra}, Corollaries \ref{cordistLpConstD}, \ref{distLpDlinhaigualdade}, \ref{PropCodinggain}).
 Specific minimum distance bounds for lattices from binary codes are derived (Theorem \ref{TeodistLpDlinha}).
 In Section 5, a known multistage decoding method \cite{zhou2022construction} with re-encoding for Construction D' over binary codes is extended to $q$-ary codes under specific conditions.
 Concluding remarks are included in Section \ref{SecConclusao}.